Disclaimer: Affiliate links help us produce good content. Learn more.

 How to set up a VPN on Windows 10

-Setting up a VPN on Windows 10 is quite easy.
+Setting up a VPN on Windows 10 and Windows 11 is quite easy.
 All of the modern VPNs have dedicated apps that you can use.
 You can follow the process as detailed above and have a VPN set up and ready in a few minutes.

 If you do not want to use the dedicated app, you can use the OpenVPN protocol.
 Simply download the OpenVPN app from the website and complete the setup wizard.
 After that, download the configuration files for OpenVPN from the company that you bought the VPN from and load them into your OpenVPN client.

 You can only import one configuration at a time through the client.
 If you want to import them in bulk, find the config folder in your OpenVPN directory and paste all of the configurations there.
 Once the import is complete, right-click the OpenVPN icon in the system tray and connect to the server you want (it will ask for a username and password which you already have).

 If you still can’t connect to a VPN on Windows 10

 Check if your PC displays the correct date and time.
 Sometimes, incorrect date and time settings may block your VPN connection.
 This is easily resolvable by manually setting up the correct time zone and region.)

 Manually configure a VPN connection.
 For this, you’ll need a working Internet connection and active VPN subscription.

 - Right-click Start > Settings> Click Network and Internet > Click VPN